DeforaNetworks/uc_dataprotection/README.txt

 module and a css file, just copy those tpl files in your theme and modify the text, structure or css.
 By default, the node body will be displayed.

+-- Conditional Actions --
+You can configure conditional actions to display the Terms of Service in the checkout only if a product from a given product class or content type is present.
+The admin url for this is admin/store/ca/uc_termsofservice_display_pane/edit/conditions You can also add extra conditions and actions.

 -- Know Issues --
 The ToS can be placed as a cart pane, but then it won't be required.